pavansachi/service-failover/README.md

 # Project

-This is typescript enabled node js application with api versioning It uses 2 mail provider API's
+This is typescript enabled node js application with api versioning.
+It uses 2 mail provider API's
 * Main Gun (register for account at https://signup.mailgun.com/new/signup)
 * Send Grid (register for account at https://signup.sendgrid.com)